dustinlyons/nixos-config/README.md

 * NixOS workstation
 * VMs running in my home-lab

-Whether you're looking to configure your own Nix or NixOS installation or simply want to use this code as an example, I hope you'll find this repository a valuable resource.
+Whether you're looking to configure your own Nix or NixOS installation or just use this code as an example, stay awahile.
+There's probably something here you'll find interesting.

-I've put in a lot of time and effort to make my NixOS configuration as efficient and user-friendly as possible.
+I've put in a lot of time and effort to make my NixOS configuration as simple and user-friendly as possible.
 It's been a year-long journey of continuing to abstract and evolve my daily life, both personally and professionally, and I've had a blast doing it!
 Nix and the [communities](https://github.com/nix-community/emacs-overlay) around [nixpkg](https://github.com/NixOS/nixpkgs) have made it all possible.

 To help you get started, you'll find my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md), which can also be applied to a bare metal (i.e, no hard disk partition) setup.
 For MacOS instructions, see details further below.
 Additionally, if you don't know much about Emacs, take a look at my [literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
 You'll get a sense of what Emacs can do (spoiler: it's not just an IDE.)